IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 The below argument from 1. to 9. argues there is an entity whose ***physical*** existence is logically necessary without using any information about physical reality.
 That means you cannot imagine a consistent physical reality where this entity doesn't exist and it must physically exist [a priori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori){:target="_blank"} without any physical reason.
 This entity is the [Theory of Everything (ToE)](https://en.wikipedia.org/wiki/Theory_of_everything){:target="_blank"} that governs all physical phenomena.
 It is most likely string/M-theory but I will just use ToE as a placeholder name.

 Note that even before we know the existence of any physical entity, we know that mathematics exists in the Platonic sense.
 This is called [Mathematical Platonism](https://iep.utm.edu/mathplat/){:target="_blank"}.
 There are critics of Mathematical Platonism who think mathematics only exists inside the imaginations of humans, but I think when you look into a [zoom video](https://www.youtube.com/watch?v=VNnXuQimWgc){:target="_blank"} of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set){:target="_blank"} it should convince you that mathematics is not man-made.
+Furthermore, once the existence of the physical world is known, we can use the Quine–Putnam indispensability argument ([1](https://plato.stanford.edu/entries/mathphil-indis/){:target="_blank"},[2](https://iep.utm.edu/indimath/){:target="_blank"},[3](https://en.wikipedia.org/wiki/Quine%E2%80%93Putnam_indispensability_argument){:target="_blank"}) to go back and argue for the existence of the Mathematical Platonic realm, but I can't use that because I am using the existence of the Mathematical Platonic realm to explain the existence of the physical world.

 1. Assume ToE does not exist physically.
 1. "ToE" is defined as "the greatest entity in the realm of Platonic Mathematics". (<span style="color:green">definition</span>)